dkelly255/fitness-app/README.md

 ### **Epic 1 - Ecommerce Website App - User Story Mapping:**

 ### *As a shopper I can:*

-- View a list of products so that I can select some to purchase
+- View a list of products so that I can select some to purchase:
     - Acceptance Criteria:
         - 1 The product listing should display the products' price
         - 2 The product listing should display the products' name
         - 3 The product image should be clickable to bring the shopper to the individual product details

 - View individual product details so that I can Identify the price, description, and product rating, product image and available sizes
     - Acceptance Criteria:
             - 1 The product details should contain an "add to bag" button allowing the shopper to add the product to their bag
             - 2 The image should be large enough to give the shopper a good feel for the item being assessed
             - 3 The product details screen should contain a more in-depth description of the item to give the shopper context and information on the product

 - Easily view the total of my purchases at any time so that I can Avoid spending too much
     - Acceptance Criteria:
         - 1 The shopping bag link should be viewable at all times on all site pages with the bag's current total cost also displayed